-- 4.8 Surface water runoff is to be collected on Site and conveyed to a surface water attenuation pond SuDS feature via the use of gullies, drainage ditches/swales where possible.
+- 4.8 Surface water runoff is to be collected on Site and conveyed to a surface water attenuation pond SuDS feature via the use of gullies, drainage ditches/ swales where possible.
 Site topography is conducive for flows to be gravity drained to a surface water attenuation area located at the eastern edge of the Main Development Area within the Site where opportunity is presented for attenuation based SuDS (see Figure 2).
-The extent of this basin illustrated in Figure 2 will accommodate the total storage plan area required (as presented in Table 4) assuming a 2 m depth. - 4.9 It is proposed that this attenuation feature will outfall into one of the existing land drainage ditches located along the southern or northern boundary of the Site using a flow control mechanism such as a Hydro-Brake to limit the discharge to greenfield rates.
+The extent of this pond illustrated in Figure 2 will accommodate the total storage plan area required (as presented in Table 4) assuming a 2 m depth. - 4.9 It is proposed that this attenuation pond will outfall into one of the existing land drainage ditches located along the southern or northern boundary of the Site using a flow control mechanism such as a Hydro-Brake to limit the discharge to greenfield rates.
 The detailed drainage design stage will confirm that the bed levels of the local land drains into which the attenuation solution will discharge are appropriate relative to the bed levels of the storage solution to ensure they are positively drained by gravity (i.e. to confirm that no additional pumping is required).

-- 4.10 These drains flow east towards the Humber Estuary, and divert water either north to Middle Drain pumping station located approximately 550 m north of the Site, or south eastwards to Oldfleet Drain that outfalls via a flapped culvert into the estuary approximately 450 m south-east of the Site.
-The two additional outfalls located north of the site along one of these drains also enable runoff to discharge whilst tide levels are low enough and the flaps are open. - 4.11 As the Middle Drain pumping station discharges into the tidal Humber Estuary, it may be the case that during some high tide events, discharges into either the southern or northern drains become restricted.
-Design for this will be allowed for during the detailed design phase of the project.
+- 4.10 These drains flow east towards the Humber Estuary, and divert water either north to Middle Drain pumping station located approximately 550 m north of the Site, or south eastwards to Oldfleet Drain that outfalls via a flapped culvert into the Estuary approximately 450 m south-east of the Site.
+The two additional outfalls located north of the Site along one of these drains also enable runoff to discharge whilst tide levels are low enough and the flaps are open. - 4.11 As the Middle Drain pumping station discharges into the tidal Humber Estuary, it may be the case that during some high tide events, discharges into either the southern or northern drains become restricted.
+Design for this will be allowed for during the detailed design phase.
 To illustrate the effect that this may have on the storage volume, a conservative assumption that no discharge is allowed into the drain during the duration of the critical storm has been applied in this outline strategy.
-An indicative storage volume for this scenario was calculated, and is also presented in Table 4. - 4.12 The design proposals include the removal of two existing ponds within the Proposed Development area of the Site ('Pond 1' and 'Pond 2' on Figure 1).
-Based on available information it is assume that these do not currently service a drainage purpose to areas outside of the Site; therefore their removal will not have an impact on the drainage strategy of the Proposed Development.
-If further investigation as part of the detailed drainage phase identifies that the ponds are serving a drainage purpose to the wider area their design parameters will have to be evaluated and fully addressed. - 4.13 A detailed drainage design phase will confirm the storage volumes required once the exact impermeable area of the proposed land use is confirmed, and it will confirm the exact location and feasibility of the proposed outfall from the attenuation basin into the existing land drainage network. - 4.14 This proposed Outline Drainage Strategy is in accordance with the principles defined by the NPPF, PPG, EA, NELC, NELIDB and Anglian Water as defined in Section 1.0.
-Further consultation will be required at the detailed design phase with the NELC to obtain their approval for the provision, implementation and future maintenance of the surface water drainage (SuDS) scheme, and with NELIDB to obtain their discharge consent into either of the land drains on the southern or northern boundaries of the Site.
+An indicative storage volume for this scenario was calculated and is also presented in Table 4. - 4.12 A detailed drainage design phase will confirm the storage volumes required once the exact impermeable area of the proposed land use is confirmed, and it will confirm the exact location and feasibility of the proposed outfall from the attenuation pond into the existing land drainage network. - 4.13 This proposed Outline Drainage Strategy is in accordance with the principles defined by the NPPF, PPG, EA, NELC, NELIDB and Anglian Water as defined in Section 2.0.
+Further consultation will be undertaken at the detailed design phase with NELC to obtain their approval for the provision, implementation and future maintenance of the surface water drainage (SuDS) scheme, and with NELIDB to obtain their discharge consent into either of the land drains on the southern or northern boundaries of the Site.